Output-Feedback Controller Synthesis for Dissipativity and $H_2$ Performance of Autoregressive Systems from Noisy Input-Output Data: Problem definition

 where matrix

-Note that since $X_{s}$ has full column rank, the above definition of $ $ imposes no constraints on that matrix (e.g., rank or structure constraints).
+Note that since $X_{s}$ has full column rank, matrix $ $ can be arbitrary, i.e., it is not constrained (e.g., rank or structure constraints).
 Let $\Sigma$ be the set of all triples ($\bar{A}_s$,$\bar{B}_s$,$B_0$) which can explain the data ($Y$, $X_d$, $U$), that is

 This set can be described using a quadratic matrix inequality which is suitable for application of matrix S-lemma. \begin{lemma} The set $\Sigma$ is the set of all triples ($\bar{A}_s$,$\bar{B}_s$,$B_0$) that satisfy the following inequality